I Love New York (TV series): New York Goes to Hollywood

 New York Goes to Hollywood began on August 4, 2008, and consisted of ten 30-minute episodes.
 The show starred New York as she went throughout Hollywood trying to find an acting job.
 To focus on her new mission, New York has to put her last conquest, Tailor Made, on the backburner as she tries to take on Tinseltown.
 At the end of the series, Pollard decided to keep auditioning for film work, stating she would continue to document her career search in "New York Goes to Hollywood: Part 2"; if her film career doesn't pan out, she has mentioned a possible return to reality-television dating with an "I Love New York 3."

 Real Chance of Love

 Brothers Ahmad (Real) and Kamal (Chance) Givens did not win I Love New York, but they were given a second chance in the spin-off Real Chance of Love, which premiered October 20, 2008.
 On the show, the horse-breeding, music-producing entertainer brothers (known as the Stallionaires) were the stars of their own reality dating competition.
 Seventeen female contestants participated in the show and taking part in various challenges.
 Each week, women are eliminated until the final episode, where Ahmad selected "Corn Fed" and Kamal selected no one.
 A second season has been confirmed by Vh1 and casting began in March 2009.
 The season premiered on August 3, 2009 and the finale was on October 26, 2009.
 On the second-season finale Ahmad selected "Doll" and Kamal selected "Hot Wingz".
-In 2015, Ahmad (Real) died from colon cancer at age 33 or 35.